TUCSON, Ariz. (KOLD News 13) - Corn mazes, pumpkin patches and haunted houses still plan to welcome guests this fall.

 To learn more about Carve-Con 2020, click [HERE].

 Friday, Oct.
 31 from 4 p.m. to 6 p.m. at 2365 W. Orange Grove Road.

 Open through Saturday, Oct.
 31.

 Ghost hunting and ghost tours 90 min to 2 hours long in Downtown Tucson.

-Open from Oct.
-1-Nov.
+Open through Sunday, Nov.
 1. Guests are asked to purchase tickets in advance.